 Even before you decided to put your home up for sale, you probably knew making minor repairs and sprucing up your home would increase the chances of attracting the right buyers and getting a great offer.
-But, you may not realize how much the condition of your property — its appearance, maintenance and safety — can impact the chances of converting that awesome offer into a smooth sale.
+But, you may not realize how much the condition of your property — its appearance, maintenance and safety — can impact the chances of converting that awesome offer into a smooth sale, especially if your buyer is using a mortgage that requires an appraisal, so it’s a good idea to get ahead on any appraisal required repairs.

 What is an appraisal and why is it important?